dojo/docs/quickstart/writingWidgets.rst

 	<span dojoType="MyFirstWidget">i'll be replaced</span>

-This widget doesn't do much, but it does show the minimum requirements for a (non-behavioral) widget: create a DOM tree and inserts it into into the document.
+This widget doesn't do much, but it does show the minimum requirements for a (non-behavioral) widget: create a DOM tree.

 Now let's write a widget that performs some javascript.
 We'll setup an onclick handler on a button node which will increment a counter: